UKRSE/UKRSE.github.io/conf2016_workshop_instructions.md

 To help with the preparation of the practical workshops, you have a choice of two virtual machines;

 * Fedora24 (Linux kernel 4.5.5, glibc 2.23, gcc 6.1.1, Anaconda python 2.7 and Anaconda python 3.5.2 installed).
+This is the preferred choice, and should be used if you can.
 * HPCLinux (Linux kernel 3.6.11, glibc 2.14.90, gcc 4.8.3, python 2.7.3 installed).
+This is not the preferred choice.
+Only use this if you cannot use the Fedora image.

-Please choose the image that suits you best.
+Please choose the Fedora24 image if you can.
 If you want a different operating system (i.e. Windows) then please [get in touch](mailto:Christopher.Woods@bristol.ac.uk).

 ### Instructions for Fedora24